mikklemberg/My-personal-notes/_posts/2024-02-20-designer-AI-era.md

 date: 2024-02-20
 ---

-In the rapidly evolving landscape of AI and large learning models (LLMs), many professions are reassessing their futures, especially as new startups emerge daily with the aim of replacing engineers, product managers, designers, and other jobs.
+In the rapidly evolving landscape of AI and large language models (LLMs), many professions are reassessing their futures.
+Especially as new startups emerge daily with the aim of replacing engineers, product managers, designers, and other jobs.

 I have some loose notes from a designer's perspective.
 Having recently written about [how design contributes to beautiful (successful) products](https://blog.mikklemberg.ee/design-beautiful-business.html), my current take is optimistic, highlighting the increasing role of designers.